dslik/protonema/stamps/1012A/1012-8010/assembly.rst

           \includegraphics[align=t,scale=1]{../../images/doc_stamp.pdf}
     * - 4.8
       - Screw four short screws into four standoffs for each of the four corners of the breadboard.
-Do not screw too tightly (finger-tight).
+Do not screw too tightly (finger-tighten only).

         .. raw:: latex